 The interaction between social media and young people's mental health is far more nuanced than the generalized claim that it is harmful.
 In fact, there is no scientific consensus that social media is harmful to children's mental health.
 Social science even shows that social media can help children overcome feelings of isolation and anxiety.
 This is particularly true for LGBTQ+ teens.
 EFF conducted a survey where young people told us that online platforms are the safest spaces for them, where they can say the things they can't say in real life 'for fear of torment.'
 They say these spaces have improved their mental health and given them a 'haven' to talk openly and safely.
 Pew Research findings also find that teens are more likely to report positive than negative experiences in their social media use.

-Oakland Privacy, in an oppose-unless-amended position, writes:
+Oakland Privacy, in an oppose-unless-amended position with respect to the prior version of the bill, writes: